Pitchnogle/pitchnogle.github.io/_posts/2019-11-26-using-c64-disk-drive.md

 If using the Vice emulator, select 'File->Create and attach an empty disk image ...'.
 The name in the upper part of the window refers to the disk name on Windows; in this example, the file created would be named `blog_disk.d64`.

-The lower part of the window refers to the C64 side.
+The lower part of the window refers to the desired contents on the C64 virtual disk.
 In this case the disk is given the name `BLOG DISK` with an id of `B0`. *Make sure to use lower case.
-It will be upper case within Vice.
+It will automatically convert to upper case within Vice.
 If upper case is used, then the name and id will be symbols.*

 ![vice create new disk]({{ site.url }}/assets/images/c64/vice_new_disk.png)